 - Difficulty swallowing

-These symptoms can make it difficult for people with MS, or those living with muscular dystrophy to live independent lives.
+As a result of these symptoms, it’s often difficult for people with MS, or those living with muscular dystrophy to live independent lives.
 That’s why our homecare services focus on physical support and help with neuromuscular disorders management.
-Our CareGivers also provide invaluable emotional support for Clients facing some challenging symptoms.
+Our Carers in East Lancashire and Ribble Valley also provide invaluable emotional support for Clients facing some challenging symptoms.

-For many neuromuscular disorders, progressive muscle weakness is an unavoidable symptom of the condition.
+Progressive muscle weakness is often an unavoidable effect of neuromuscular disorders.
 In these cases, there is no specific cure.
-However, ongoing physical therapy can reduce (and even reverse) some of the impacts of MS, MD and other disorders.
+However, regular physical therapy can reduce (and even reverse) some of the impacts of MS, MD and other disorders.

-Our team of specialist homecare providers will define a care plan to suit your treatment regime.
-With input from healthcare professionals, we support our Clients through ongoing treatment, adjusting the level of care we provide accordingly.
+Our team of specialist homecare providers in the East Lancashire area will define a care plan to suit your treatment regime.
+With input from local healthcare professionals, we support our Clients through ongoing treatment, adjusting the level of care we provide accordingly.